 Where the error is below the materiality threshold, compensation is not required to be made to the affected investor.
-The supervisor or Trustee will be informed and approval sought.
+The Supervisor or Trustee will be informed and approval sought as required by agreements with the relevant Supervisor or Trustee.

 Where the error is above the materiality threshold, compensation will be paid to return the investor to the position that would have existed had the error not occurred.
 Current investors will have their position restored through application of the error-free unit price.
 Investors who have exited and whose compensation is calculated at no less than \$20 will receive payment.
+Provisions of the FMC Act and FMC Regulations relating to pricing errors must be complied with.

-9. Reporting
+7. Reporting

-Fisher Funds will inform the Supervisor or Trustee of all unit pricing errors within five business days of identification and keep them abreast throughout the process of determining the materiality of the error and its rectification.
+Fisher Funds will inform the Supervisor or Trustee of all unit pricing errors within the timeframes agreed with the relevant supervisor or Trustee and keep them abreast throughout the process of determining the materiality of the error and its rectification.
+Where there is a Supervisor or Trustee reporting agreement, any pricing error-related reporting requirements under such an agreement must be met.